poplarShift/julia-singularity/README.md

-##
+## Julia environment as singularity image file

-Running this image requires a local directory called `.julia/` in the working directory.
+Running this image will create a directory called `.julia/` in the working directory.

 ## Build